-Should you skip the GPS unit and just get a GPS app for your smartphone?
+Should you skip the GPS unit and just navigate with your smartphone?

-Android phones come preloaded with Google Maps Navigation for free -- an app with "all the features you expect from stand-alone GPS units," ConsumerReports.org blogger Dirk Klingner says, plus two big-deal features that usually cost hundreds more on Garmin and TomTom units: voice commands, so you don't have to take your hands off the steering wheel or your eyes off the road, and -- naturally -- the ability to search Google to find your destination, rather than relying on a finite (and possibly outdated) points-of-interest database.
-See our companion report on the best GPS apps.
+Android phones come preloaded with free Google Maps Navigation.
+This app delivers "all the features you expect from stand-alone GPS units," ConsumerReports.org blogger Dirk Klingner says, plus two big-deal features that usually cost hundreds more on Garmin and TomTom units: voice commands, so you don't have to take your hands off the steering wheel or your eyes off the road, and -- naturally -- the ability to search Google to find your destination, rather than relying on a finite (and possibly outdated) points-of-interest database.

 Smartphone navigation used to conk out every time you lost your data signal.
 But now, you can use Google Maps Navigation offline.
 That means you can always navigate with your smartphone, even if you lose your signal (or don't have a data plan at all).
 Several other free or reasonably priced navigation apps -- like CoPilot GPS, Navfree, Navigon and Sygic -- work offline, too.
 That erases one of stand-alone GPS units' major traditional advantages.
 Still, stand-alone GPS navigators do have their benefits:

 No ongoing charges.
 If you already have a smartphone, you're already paying a monthly bill for voice, data, etc. But if not, the one-time cost of a stand-alone GPS system can be a better bargain.
 Don't forget about extra costs, too: If you plan to navigate with your phone, you'll probably want to buy a car charger and windshield or dashboard mount.
 Navigating sucks the battery dry, and holding your phone while driving is a no-no in many states (in fact, a California judge ruled this year that navigating with a handheld phone while driving is illegal).